mbzuai-nlp/araseg-shared-task-2026/README.md

 This repo is available under the MIT license.
 See the [LICENSE](LICENSE) for more info.

 ## References
 [Arabic Sentence Segmentation Across Genres and Punctuation Conditions](https://arxiv.org/pdf/2606.08025).
-Mohammed Elkholy and Khalid N. Elmadani and Nizar Habash and Bashar Alhafni. arXiv Preprint.
+Mohammed Elkholy, Khalid N. Elmadani, Nizar Habash, and Bashar Alhafni. arXiv Preprint.